 - Give away free entry tickets to an event.

-- Offering a free live demo.
+- Offering a free interactive demo.

 While being clear is necessary, but that does not mean you load the email with endless details.
 Let the receiver go through what you have sent over and then let them decide if they are interested in getting in touch with you or not.
 Once you get a response, we suggest you share the details they have requested, and add a little glimpse of what else you have to offer.